 Lin, Maya Ying mī´ə [key]

 , 1959–, American architect and sculptor, b.
 Athens, Ohio.
-Lin is known for her visual poetry and sensitive mingling of highly abstract form with meaning.
-From an artistically distinguished Chinese family that immigrated to the United States in the 1940s, Lin was catapulted to prominence while a Yale undergraduate when her magisterially simple design for the Vietnam Veterans Memorial
+Lin's work is known for its visual poetry and sensitive mingling of highly abstract form with meaning.
+From an artistically distinguished Chinese family that immigrated to the United States in the 1940s, Lin was catapulted to prominence while a Yale undergraduate when her design for Washington, D.C.'s Vietnam Veterans Memorial

-in Washington, D.C. (completed 1982) won a national competition.
+(completed 1982), with its magisterial simplicity, won a national competition.
 She cemented her status as a major figure with her sculptural design for the Civil Rights Memorial, Montgomery, Ala.
 (1989), and a monument commemorating coeducation at Yale (1991).
-She also has undertaken other kinds of architectural projects, e.g., several private houses, and the Museum of African Art (1993) and a huge clock at Pennsylvania Station (1994), both in New York City.
+She also has undertaken other kinds of architectural projects, e.g., several private houses and the Museum of African Art (1993), a huge clock at Pennsylvania Station (1994), the Museum of Chinese in America (2009), all three in New York City.
 In 2001 she began the Confluence Project,

 an ecology-based seven-part installation along the Columbia River in Washington and Oregon that commemorates sites where the Lewis and Clark expedition